uakaritheii/IOT-Projects/README.md

 # IoT & Embedded Systems Projects

-A collection of embedded systems projects I built during my Engineering Design courses at Chulalongkorn University.
+A collection of embedded systems projects I help build.
 All projects were team-based, and I served as the **code lead** — meaning I wrote and integrated most of the software.

 ---